Turn any old framed print into a chalkboard coffee bar menu! You don’t even have to remove the glass.

 I’m really loving how things are coming together in here.

-Can not wait to finish it all.
-Excited!! (and ready to have my house back in order ;) )
+I cannot wait to finish it all.
+Excited!! (and ready to have my house back in order )

 Follow Along Here!